bro-n-bro/spacebox/docs/setup.md

 Default value: 0

 Height to start crawling from.
 Ex: for `cosmoshub-4` must be set to 5200792 as it was the first block in this chain.
+If set to 0 genesis will be parced automatically.

 ---